-Even if something is still new and in its original box, there could be a few telltale signs that an item has been regifted.
-And since feelings about receiving a regifted item can be complicated (someone might be offended that you didn’t purchase something new, even if they really like the gift), it’s important to remove all signs that you were the original recipient.
+Even if something is still new and in its original box, you could inadvertently leave telltale signs you’ve regifted.
+And since feelings about receiving a regifted present can be complicated even if they really like the gift, it’s crucial to remove all signs you were the original recipient.

 Check for the following:

-- An original card or tag from the giver
+- An original card or gift tag from the giver

 - A name written on the packaging

 - Personalization, such as a book with an inscription

 - Promotional material, such as a logo on something you received for free

 6. Don’t Wait for a Special Occasion